From $SL(5,\mathbb{R})$ Yang-Mills theory to induced gravity: Effective gravity

+Concerning about Eq.~\eqref{lambdas}, the main idea is to fix the Newton's constant, which depends on $\kappa$ and $\gamma$, as its experimental value.
+Once we fix it, the renormalization group cutoff is automatically set near to the Planck scale.
+Hence, the cosmological constant inherent to the model is fixed to a huge value -- See details in Sect.~\ref{QUANTUM}.
+We still have to consider the vaccum of the matter content, eventually.
+So, since the matter content provides a huge, but negative, cosmological constant, we argue that the sum of this value with ours (positive huge value) could provide the correct value for an observational cosmological constant.
+The main idea about this point is discussed in detail in reference \cite{Shapiro:2009dh}.

 Concerning the matter sector, it is clear that $m$ is massive (last two terms in \eqref{ym-map-grav}), and thus, has a finite range.
-Moreover, due to the symmetry of its tangent indices, it carries spin-3 modes.
-Naturally, one can interpret this field as a dark matter sector.
+Moreover, due to the symmetry of its tangent indices, it carries up to spin-3 modes.
+The origin of such ``matter sector" is the decomposition of what would be the non-metricity of the nontrivial geometry.
+Such exchange among geometric properties of the effective geometry and matter fields was explored in \cite{Sobreiro:2010ji}.
+The very identification of such matter fields is not enough to attach a physical meaning to them and a detailed analysis is necessary.

 For completeness, we write the field equations from action \eqref{ym-map-grav}.
-For the vierbein, we obtain
+For the vierbein, spin-connection and the matter field, we obtain, respectively,